LionelDraghi/bbt/README.md

 ### Test Results are immediately publishable

-**Tests results** are also in Markdown files, and cross-reference the matching scenario file : if a test fail, just click on the link and you are in the scenario.
+**Tests results** are also in Markdown files, and cross-references the matching scenario files : if a test fail, just click on the link and you are in the scenario.
-You can push it on github without further processing.
+You can push on github without further processing.
 To see what it looks like, there is an example in [bbt own tests](docs/tests/features_results.md).

 Tests results are generated when running `bbt`, by just using the `-o` option (--output).

 ## Objective of the project